Nikhil-Vats/nikhilvats.tech/src/posts/pretty-printing-tips/pretty-printing-data.md

 Result -
 ![Result](./console-table.png)

 You can also sort the table in ascending or descending order of any field by clicking the arrow in the column headers.
-The upward arrow in the right corner of second column indicates that table is arranged based on ascending order of first names.
+The upward arrow in the right corner of the second column indicates that the table is arranged based on the ascending order of first names.

 Keep in mind that `console.table()` is not supported in IE.

 ### 2. Using console.log() with JSON.stringify()

-You can also use `console.log(JSON.stringify(data, undefined, 4))` for pretty printing the data with whitespaces for readability.
+You can also use `console.log(JSON.stringify(data, undefined, 4))` for pretty-printing the data with whitespaces for readability.

 `JSON.stringify()` takes 3 parameters -